Do you think of yourself as an optimistic person? What about practicing optimistic leadership in your day-to-day work?

 Many of the traits inherent to an optimistic mindset are shared by great leaders – and may be part of what makes them great in the first place.
 Those traits include:

-• Open-minded and focused on opportunities: Optimistic leaders aren’t afraid to take risks.
+- Open-minded and oppportunity-focused: Optimistic leaders aren’t afraid to take risks.
 Their attitude is likely to be, “What can we do?
 We can all do more; together we become the best.”

-• Willingness to embrace new ideas: Optimism looks at how to be successful from all angles, which includes being open to new ideas and encouraging others to do so as well.
+- Welcoming new ideas: Optimism looks at how to be successful from all angles, which includes being open to new ideas and encouraging creativity and experimentation.

-• Ability to roll with the punches: Optimistic leaders reframe “no” by stepping around roadblocks to figure out alternatives to accomplishing the goal.
-Instead of abandoning hope, they look for ways to accomplish what others say they can’t.
+- Resilient and adaptable: Optimistic leaders reframe “no” by stepping around roadblocks to figure out alternatives to accomplishing the goal.
+Instead of abandoning hope, they search for alternative solutions

 Anyone can demonstrate optimism and leadership qualities.
-Leadership is about influencing others – regardless of the job title – and creating harmony in an environment where people work together successfully.
+Leadership is about influencing others – regardless of the job title – and creating a workplace where collaboration thrives.

 Optimistic leaders paint a vision of the future that can inspire others to do whatever it takes to get there.
 They don’t try to hog the glory – instead, they give credit where credit is due.
 They also treat others equally and in the way they want to be treated themselves.